 These are the two main methods of desalination.
 Depending on the amount of water you want to separate from the salt, reverse osmosis can be the more cost-effective of the two because thermal distillation requires more power.

-Let’s get to know more about these methods of desalination, starting with the factors that determine the most suitable desalination method.
+Let’s understand more about these methods of desalination, starting with the factors that determine the most suitable desalination method.

 Factors Determining the Most Suitable Desalination Method

-How do I know which of the methods to adopt?
-A couple of factors can point out the desalination method most suitable for you.
+How do I know which of the methods is best?
+A couple of factors can point out which of the desalination method is most suitable.
 They include: